 Liquidity Restrictions; Possible Inability to Obtain Necessary Financing.
-The Company believes that its existing cash and available capital lease and vendor financing (subject to the limitations in the Indentures related to the Company's senior notes) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures, acquisitions and other cash needs into the early first quarter of 2002.
-The Company is continually evaluating the expansion of its service offerings and plans to make further investments in and enhancements to its switches and distribution channels in order to expand its service offerings.
+The Company believes that its existing cash and available capital lease and vendor financing (subject to the limitations in the Indentures related to the Company's senior notes) will be sufficient to fund the Company's operating losses, debt service requirements, capital expenditures, acquisitions and other cash needs into the second quarter of 2002.
+The Company and/or its subsidiaries will evaluate on a continuing basis the most efficient use of the Company's capital and, depending upon market conditions and liquidity needs, purchasing, refinancing or otherwise retiring certain of the Company's outstanding debt securities in the open market or by other means to the extent permitted by its existing covenant restrictions, as well as restructuring or modifying its debt through issuance of new securities, exchanges of debt for equity and other alternatives.
+In addition, the Company is continually evaluating the expansion of its service offerings and plans to make further investments in and enhancements to its switches and distribution channels in order to expand its service offerings.
 In order to fund these additional cash requirements, the Company anticipates that it will be required to raise additional financing from public or private equity or debt sources.
 However, the Company may also be required to reduce its expansion and capital expenditures in the event it cannot raise additional capital when needed.
-In that event, the Company may not be able to service its debt or other obligations and could be required to seek protection under the bankruptcy laws of the United States or other similar laws in other countries.
+In the event the Company is unsuccessful with respect to its efforts to extend its liquidity sources, the Company may not be able to service its debt or other obligations and could be required to seek protection under the bankruptcy laws of the United States or other similar laws in other countries.
 Additionally, if the Company's plans or assumptions change, including those with respect to the development of the network and the level of the Company's operations and operating cash flow, if its assumptions prove inaccurate, if it consummates additional investments or acquisitions, if it experiences unexpected costs or competitive pressures, or if existing cash and any other borrowings prove to be insufficient, the Company may be required to seek additional capital sooner than expected.